-"The Security Council requests the Secretary-General to report by mid-June on progress towards convening the National Reconciliation Congress and the broader political including towards dialogue, progress а comprehensive and permanent ceasefire arrangement, and on any blockages to progress or threats to the Transitional Federal Institutions.
+"The Security Council requests the Secretary-General to report by mid-June on progress towards convening the National Reconciliation Congress and the broader political dialogue, including progress towards a comprehensive and permanent ceasefire arrangement, and on any blockages to progress or threats to the Transitional Federal Institutions.

-"The Security Council reiterates that, as set out in its resolution 1744 (2007), full and effective deployment of the African Union Mission to Somalia (AMISOM) is vital.
-The Security Council welcomes deployments so far under AMISOM and calls on other potential troop-contributing countries to deploy as soon as possible to AMISOM.
+"The Security Council reiterates that, as set out in its resolution 1744 (2007), full and effective deployment of the African Union Mission to Somalia

+(AMISOM) is vital.
+The Security Council welcomes deployments so far under AMISOM and calls on other potential Troop Contributing Countries to deploy as soon as possible to AMISOM.
 It reiterates its call for other States and partners to provide logistical, technical and financial support to ensure the further deployment of AMISOM.
 The Security Council also welcomes the Secretary-General's offer of planning assistance to the African Union.